-The use of artificial intelligence (AI) has also had a significant impact on hiring assessments.
+The use of artificial intelligence (AI) has also had a significant impact on skill assessments.
 AI-powered tools can analyze data and provide insights into candidates’ performance, making the assessment process more efficient and accurate.
 It can also help eliminate bias by providing objective evaluations of candidates.

-Advantages of using technology in hiring assessments
+Advantages of using technology in skill assessments

 Technology-based assessments provide a standardized approach to evaluating candidates, ensuring that each candidate is assessed in the same way, with the same questions and scoring methodology.
 This eliminates the potential for subjective bias and ensures that every candidate is evaluated based on their merit.